 Restorations for Broken and Cracked Teeth

-Here at Stewart and Hull Aesthetic and General Dentistry, we can fix your broken tooth or cracked tooth quickly with dental crowns or bonding!
+Here at Hull Aesthetic and General Dentistry, we can fix your broken tooth or cracked tooth quickly with dental crowns or bonding!

 Dental Bonding | Depending on the extent of your damage, we may be able to fill in a cracked tooth or a broken tooth with only minor damage with dental bonding.

 Dental bonding uses a white or tooth-colored composite resin that is applied as a gel-like substance to your damaged tooth which allows it to easily fill in cracks or be molded to fix and restore the shape of a chipped tooth.
 The resin is then hardened to look and feel just like your other natural teeth.
 See our Dental Bonding page to learn more!